aspose-total/Aspose.Total-Products/total/en/android-java/conversion/potm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLAM in Android via Java or Online App" h2="Export POTM file to XLAM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Office Template Markup (POTM) file format is used to store Microsoft Office templates.
+It is a binary file format that is used to store the template of a Microsoft Office document.
+It is used to store the template of a Microsoft Office document, such as a Word document, Excel spreadsheet, or PowerPoint presentation.
+However, the XLAM file format is an Excel Open XML Macro-Enabled Workbook file.
+It is a Microsoft Excel Open XML spreadsheet file that contains macros, or recorded actions, that can be used to automate tasks in Excel.
+Therefore, it is necessary to convert POTM files to XLAM in order to use the macros in Excel.

+<h2>How Aspose.Total helps for potm to xlam conversion</h2>

-You can easily convert POTM file to XLAM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert POTM files to XLAM.
+It provides a two-step process for converting POTM files to XLAM.
+In the first step, Aspose.Slides for Android via Java can be used to export POTM files to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert HTML to XLAM.
+Aspose.Total for Android via Java is a powerful and reliable solution for converting POTM files to XLAM.
+It is easy to use and provides a fast and efficient way to convert POTM files to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}